* Served as a law clerk for Supreme Court Justice William Brennan from 1962 to 1963

 Posner has stated that, when rendering a decision, he gives more weight to “common sense” that to anything else: “I’m a pragmatist.
 I see judges as trying to improve things within certain bounds. … My approach with judging cases is not to worry initially about doctrine, precedent, and all that stuff, but instead try to figure out, ‘What is a sensible solution to this problem?’
 And then, having found what I think is a sensible solution, without worrying about doctrinal details, I ask, ‘Is this blocked by some kind of authoritative precedent of the Supreme Court’?
 If it is not blocked, I … go with the common sense solution.”

 In 2016 Posner presided over a case in which Exodus Refugee International, an Indiana nonprofit organization dedicated to helping foreign refugees resettle in that state, sued Indiana Governor Mike Pence.
-At issue was the fact that in November 2015—just days after several Islamic terrorists had murdered 130 people and wounded hundreds more—Pence had issued an executive order directing state agencies to deny federal grant money to organizations seeking to assist refugees from Syria.
-(Note: Two of the Paris terrorists had recently entered Europe by posing as Syrian refugees.)
+At issue was the fact that in November 2015—just days after several Islamic terrorists had murdered 130 people and wounded hundreds more—Pence issued an executive order directing state agencies to deny federal grant money to organizations seeking to assist refugees from Syria.
 In October 2016, Posner was part of a three-judge panel on the Seventh Circuit Court of Appeals that upheld an injunction that a lower federal district court had issued against Pence eight months earlier.
 Below are some key excerpts from Posner’s written opinion:

 From 1973-2015, Posner published a total of 64 books (counting separately each edition of several of his legal treatises).

-1 After Scalia’s death in February 2016, Posner derided the posthumous praise that had been directed toward the newly deceased Justice.
+After Supreme Court Justice Antonin Scalia’s death in February 2016, Posner derided the posthumous praise that had been directed toward the newly deceased Justice.
 “I think the Supreme Court is at a nadir,” wrote Posner.
 “The Justices are far too uniform in background, and I don’t think there are any real stars among them; the last real star, Robert Jackson, died more than 60 years ago.
 I regard the posthumous encomia for Scalia as absurd.”